10 TIPS & TRICKS FOR A HARMONIOUS THANKSGIVING

 • A cooler will retain heat, and can hold stacked foil dishes or covered pots.

-• microwave oven is insulated, and can be used as a resting place to keep a hot dish warm for a half an hour.
+• A microwave oven is insulated, and can be used as a resting place to keep a hot dish warm for a half an hour.

 • A Crock-Pot will keep your mashed potatoes, rice, or stuffing warm (you can even set it to low for longer periods or time).